spacetelescope/jwst/docs/jwst/pipeline/main.rst

  - Stage 2: WFS&C exposures use the same :ref:`calwebb_image2 <calwebb_image2>`
    pipeline processing and steps as regular images.
-CRDS reftype ``pars-image2pipeline`` has a specific step parameter reference for WFS&C processing.
+CRDS reftype ``pars-image2pipeline`` has a specific parameter reference for WFS&C processing.
 The processing is identical with other image processing except for the omission of the :ref:`resample <resample_step>` step.